Salesforce API Landscape

 API limit exhaustion

 Running out of daily API calls is a production emergency.
-In CTA scenarios, always design with API limit budgeting: estimate daily call volume, compare to allocation, and build in headroom.
-If the math does not work, use Bulk API, Composite API, or change the pattern to reduce call volume.
+Always design with API limit budgeting: estimate daily call volume, compare to allocation, and build in headroom.
+If the math does not work, switch to Bulk API, Composite API, or change the pattern to cut call volume.

 API Authentication